 - during your reception, I’ll work with your DJ and/or your venue to connect a direct line to the sound system and/or speakers.
 I bring all the connectors I can think of to make this happen so we don’t need to run around placing mics on your toast-givers (and then panicking when someone leaves their jacket on their chair or is wearing an impossible-to-mic dress.)

-One of my main goals as a wedding videographer is to capture the moments as they unfold, not to control them.
-I’ve known videographers who are more concerned with the film they’re making than the couple they’re capturing it for.
+One of my main goals as a laid back videographer is to capture the moments as they unfold, not to control them.
+I’ve known wedding videographers who are more concerned with the film they’re making than the couple they’re capturing it for.
 That said, yes, I will *probably* use lights at your reception, but only for certain scheduled, key moments.
 I’ll add light to things like your entrances, special dances and speeches to balance out other lighting in the room (from your venue or DJ) and make sure I’m capturing them in their best, well, light.

 These are times when the focus of your guests is on the spaces I’m lighting, so they shouldn’t be blaring in anyone’s eyes or impacting the overall ambiance of your carefully crafted reception space.
 I don’t generally use them during the open dancing, because I don’t want to interrupt the party atmosphere or make you or your guests feel spotlighted.
 In fact, I even like to go handheld with my camera during that time, which helps me to move with the crowd and blend in with the photographers (who, for what it’s worth, I’ve often been told also appreciate the video lights during these formal moments.)